hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

         Figure&nbsp;5: SPPs comparing an NF-ResNet-50 to a Resnet with BN at initialisation.
         The NF-ResNet in the left plot only uses the $\alpha$ and $\beta$ scaling parameters.
         The right plot displays the behaviour of an NF-ResNet with Centred Weight Normalisation.
-        Note that for the right plot, the scale for the SPPs is practically defined by the residual variance.
+        Note that the variance of the residuals in the right plot should give some insights as to why the curves do not overlap.
     </figcaption>
 </figure>

-As can be seen on the left plot in figure&nbsp;[5](#fig_nfresnet), a plain NF-ResNet effectively mimics the variance propagation of the baseline ResNet pretty accurately.
+As can be seen on the left plot in Figure&nbsp;[5](#fig_nfresnet), a plain NF-ResNet effectively imitates the variance propagation of the baseline ResNet pretty accurately.
 The propagation of the squared mean in NF-ResNets, on the other hand, looks nothing like that from the BN model.
-After all, the considerations that lead to the scaling parameters only considers the variance propagation.
+After all, the considerations that lead to the scaling parameters only cover the variance propagation.
 On top of that, it turns out that the variance of the residual branches (right before it is merged with the skip connection) is not particularly steady.
-This indicates that the residual branches might not properly preserve variance, which is necessary for the analytic computations of $\alpha$ to be correct.
+This indicates that the residual branches do not properly preserve variance, which is necessary for the analytic computations of $\alpha$ to be correct.

 It turns out that both of these discrepancies can be resolved by introducing a variant of Centred Weight Normalisation (CWN; [L. Huang et al., 2017](#huang17centred)) to NF-ResNets.
-CWN simply applies WN after subtracting the weight mean from each weight vector, which ensures that every output has zero mean and variance can propagate steadily.
+CWN simply applies WN after subtracting the weight mean from each weight vector, which ensures that every output has zero mean and that the variance of the weights is constant.
+[Brock et al. (2021a)](#brock21characterizing) additionally rescale the normalised weights to account for the effect of activation function (cf. [Arpit et al., 2016](#arpit16normprop)).
-The effect of including CWN in NF-ResNets is illustrated in the right part of figure&nbsp;[5](#fig_nfresnet).
+The effect of including the rescaled CWN in NF-ResNets is illustrated in the right part of Figure&nbsp;[5](#fig_nfresnet).

 ### NF-ResNets vs BN

-Empirically, [Brock et al. (2021a)](#brock21characterizing) show that NF-ResNets **with** standard regularisation methods perform on par with traditional ResNets that are using BN.
+Empirically, [Brock et al. (2021a)](#brock21characterizing) show that NF-ResNets with standard regularisation methods perform on par with traditional ResNets that are using BN.
-An important [detail](https://github.com/deepmind/deepmind-research/blob/ba761289c157fc151c7f06aa37b812d8100561db/nfnets/resnet.py#L158-L159) that is not apparent from the text, however, is that the traditional ResNets use the "_BN -> ReLU_" order instead of the "_ReLU -> BN_" order, which served as the model for the variance propagation for NF-ResNets.
+An important [detail](https://github.com/deepmind/deepmind-research/blob/ba761289c157fc151c7f06aa37b812d8100561db/nfnets/resnet.py#L158-L159) that is not apparent from the text, however, is that their baseline ResNets use the (standard) "_BN -> ReLU_" order and not the "_ReLU -> BN_" order, which served as the model for the signal propagation of NF-ResNets.
-This is why the SPPs in figure&nbsp;[5](#fig_nfresnet), which depict the "_ReLU -> BN_" order, do not perfectly overlap, unlike the figures in ([Brock et al., 2021a](#borck21characterizing)).
+This is also why the SPPs in Figure&nbsp;[5](#fig_nfresnet), which depict the "_ReLU -> BN_" order, do not perfectly overlap, unlike the figures in ([Brock et al., 2021a](#borck21characterizing)).
-Also, additional regularisation is necessary to account for the _implicit_ regularisation effects that are attributed to BN.

 Because BN does induce computational overhead, it seems natural to expect NF-ResNets to allow for more computationally efficient models.
 Therefore, [Brock et al. (2021a)](#brock21characterizing) also compare NF-ResNets with a set of architectures that are optimised for efficiency.
 However, it turns out that some of these architectures do not play well with the weight normalisation that is typically used in NF-ResNets.
-As a result, NF-ResNets are unable to outperform EfficientNets ([Tan & Le, 2019](#tan19efficientnet)).
+As a result, normaliser-free versions of EfficientNets ([Tan & Le, 2019](#tan19efficientnet)) lag behind their BN counterparts.
-However, they do illustrate that the performance gap between EfficientNets and (naive) RegNets ([Radosavovic et al., 2020](#radosovic20regnet)) can be reduced by introducing the NF-ResNet scheme.
+When applied to (naive) RegNets ([Radosavovic et al., 2020](#radosovic20regnet)), however, the performance gap between with EfficientNets can be reduced by introducing the NF-ResNet scheme.
-In subsequent work, [Brock et al. (2021b)](#brock21highperformance) show that NF-ResNets in combination with gradient clipping are able to outperform similar networks with BN.
+In subsequent work, [Brock et al. (2021b)](#brock21highperformance) show that NF-ResNets in combination with gradient clipping are actually able to outperform similar networks with BN.

 ## Discussion